somnambulist-tech/form-request-bundle/README.md

 ### Using the Form Request

-In your controller, instead of type-hinting the standard request type-hint your form request.
+In your controller, instead of type-hinting the standard request, type-hint your form request.
 If validation succeeds, then the data in the request will be suitable for the controller to use.

 For example: